 - Reduced personal debt

-You’ve Been in Business More Than One Year
+You’ve Been in Business More Than a Year

-Whenever you apply for business funding of any kind, the longer you’ve been in business, the more it will help you in securing a business debt consolidation loan with a lower interest rate.
+Whenever you apply for a business loan, the longer you’ve been in business, the more it will help you secure a business debt consolidation loan with a lower interest rate.

-Once you’ve determined that you’re a good candidate for debt consolidation, it’s time to move forward.
-There are 6 essential steps to condensing your debt, starting with what you’re currently responsible for.
+Once you’ve determined you’re a good candidate for business debt consolidation, it’s time to move forward.
+Here’s how debt consolidation works:

 1. Understand the Current Terms of Your Debt